eslint/eslint/docs/rules/require-jsdoc.md

 ## Options

-This rule has a single object option:
+This rule has the following options:

 * `"require"` requires JSDoc comments for the specified nodes
+* `"exceptMethods"` list any methods that should be excluded from the rule

 Default option settings are: